 SpaceOAR is a soft gel that is injected into the space between the prostate and the rectum.
 This gel helps to widen the space between these organs, while creating a protective shield to reduce radiation injury to the rectum.
-This is a minimally invasive procedure that is performed at the Austin Center for Radiation Oncology.
+This is a minimally invasive procedure that is performed by a Urologist.
 Once injected, it will remain as a shield between the prostate gland and rectum throughout the duration of radiation treatments.
 After a period of about six months, the gel will be absorbed by the body and gradually eliminated during urination.

 How SpaceOAR works

 Below are simple graphics showing the prostate and rectum without the SpaceOAR injection, and with the injection.
 This is meant to provide patients with a visual understanding of how the gel helps buffer the rectum during radiation treatments.

 Illustration showing the close proximity of the prostate and rectum.

 Illustration showing an injection of SpaceOAR gel between the prostate and the rectum.